 First Time Home Buyer Mistakes

 Lack of timely and clear communication can create confusion and delays in the home buying process.
-If you've decided to search in a different neighborhood or state, tell your agent!
 If a relative is contributing funds to your purchase, tell your agent and your lender.
 If you decide to go with a different lender early in the process, tell your agent!
 Again, communication is key to success.

 When you are buying a home, you will be pre-approved by a lender.
 Once a contract is ratified and buyers and sellers have agreed to move forward, your loan application will be submitted to underwriting.
 At this point, your financial situation is examined and the lender will ask for more documentation.
 Do not buy a car, or furniture or make any major purchases at this time.
 In addition, do not close out or open up new lines of credit.
 All of these things can effect your credit and possibly put you at risk for securing a home loan.